CrowdHailer/OK/README.md

 See [Handling Errors in Elixir](http://insights.workshop14.io/2015/10/18/handling-errors-in-elixir-no-one-say-monad.html) for a more detailed explanation.

-### `OK.with`
+## OK.with

-`OK.with` allows for more concise and ultimately more readable code than the native `with` construct.
+`OK.with/1` allows for more concise and ultimately more readable code than the native `with` construct.
 It does this by leveraging result monads for both the happy and non-happy paths.
-By extracting the actual function return values from the result tuples, `OK.with` reduces noise which improves readability and recovers precious horizontal code real estate.
+By extracting the actual function return values from the result tuples, `OK.with/1` reduces noise which improves readability and recovers precious horizontal code real estate.
 This also encourages writing idiomatic Elixir functions which return `:ok`/`:error` tuples.

 - [Elegant error handling with result monads, alternative to elixir `with` special form](https://elixirforum.com/t/elegant-error-handling-with-result-monads-alternative-to-elixir-with-special-form/3264/1)
 - [Discussion on :ok/:error](https://elixirforum.com/t/usage-of-ok-result-error-vs-some-result-none/3253)